 Here’s an example.
 Imagine that Peter and Janice, who have both been married before, own their home as joint tenants.
 When Peter dies, Janice automatically gains full ownership of the property.
 Peter could not leave his share of the home to his children from a previous relationship.

 When Janice dies a few years later, the property will form part of her estate.
 In her will, she decides to leave everything to her own children from a previous relationship, and Peter’s children receive nothing.

-If Peter and Janice owned the home as tenants in common, they could have specified in their will who would inherit their share of the property.
+If Peter and Janice owned the home as tenants in common, they could have specified who would inherit their share of the property in their will.
 In this case, Peter’s children would have been able to inherit a share of the family home.

 Joint Tenants or Tenants in Common for Unmarried Couples

 Unmarried couples have no automatic right to inherit each other’s property when one of them passes away.
-However, owning a property as joint tenants gives the remaining partner full legal ownership and control over the property, regardless of whether the deceased left a will.
+However, owning a property as joint tenants gives the remaining partner full legal ownership and control, regardless of whether the deceased left a will.
 The property does not go through probate; it automatically transfers to the survivor.

-This can be a great advantage in cases where the surviving partner needs to remain in the property.
+This can be a great advantage when the surviving partner must remain in the property.
 Holding the property as tenants in common, on the other hand, means that part of the ownership may fall into the hands of the deceased’s family, making it difficult for the surviving partner to remain in the family home.

 This is not the only consideration when choosing an ownership structure, however.
 A solicitor can help you choose the ownership that makes sense for you and your family.

 Joint Tenants or Tenants in Common: Inheritance Tax Implications